openstack/ironic-inspector/README.rst

 #. network switches configuration does not prevent PXE boot requests from
    propagating,

-#. there is no additional firewall rules preventing access to port 67.
+#. there is no additional firewall rules preventing access to port 67 on the
+   machine where *ironic-discoverd* and its DHCP server are installed.

 If you see node receiving DHCP address and then failing to get kernel and/or ramdisk or to boot them, make sure that: